yegor256/blog/_posts/2015/oct/2015-10-27-outsourcing-doesnt-work.md

 Thus, your lone motivation is to keep that cash flow coming.
 No matter what.
 The longer the project, the better.
-The lower the quality of code, the better &mdash; more money for maintenance.
+The lower the quality of code, the better&mdash;more money for maintenance.
 The more phone calls, meetings and other time-wasting events, the better.
 The more mess in specs, the better.
 Just do whatever it takes to suck money from the customer.